DLR-AMR/t8code/README.md

 ### Getting started

-  To get familiar with t8code and its algorithms and data structures we recommend executing the tutorial examples in `example/tutorials` and read the corresponding Wiki pages starting with [Step 0 - Helloworld](https://github.com/holke/t8code/wiki/Step-0---Hello-World).
+  To get familiar with t8code and its algorithms and data structures we recommend executing the tutorial examples in `tutorials` and read the corresponding Wiki pages starting with [Step 0 - Helloworld](https://github.com/holke/t8code/wiki/Step-0---Hello-World).

   A sophisticated example of a complete numerical simulation is our finite volume solver of the advection equation in `example/advection`.